-In office up until the date of the shareholders' meeting called to approve the separate financial statements as at and for the year ended 31 December 2024 Chairperson Member Member Veronica Vecchi Emilia Piselli Valeria Conti appointed by the shareholders' meeting on 29 April 2022.
-In office up until the date of the shareholders' meeting called to approve the separate financial statements as at and for the year ended 31 December 2024.
+In office up until the date of the shareholders' meeting called to approve the financial statements as at and for the year ended 31 December 2024 appointed by the shareholders' meeting on 29 April 2022.
+In office up until the date of the shareholders' meeting called to approve the financial statements as at and for the year ended 31 December 2024.